BioInforCore-BCI/SCCNet/README.md

 The tiles folder contains 7 tiles.
 Norm_tile.jpg is the template we used for colour normalization.
 6 other sample tiles (before colour normalisation) from our testing cohort are also given for inspection by users: non_met{1-3}.jpg are tiles from primary cSCC which did not metastasize, while met{1-3}.jpg are tiles from cSCC which metastasized.

+This folder also contains the training table samples_table.csv, which is required for training models and prediction, here 'Outcome' refers to metastasis, and 'ROI' refers to whether a tile was inside or outside our annotated region of interest.

 # Python environment

-The code was originally developed in Python version 3.9.13.
+The code was originally developed in Python version 3.9.
 The file requirements.txt contains the minimal packages required to run the code.
+The code was tested in Linux (Rocky Linux 9.4 (Blue Onyx)) and MacOS (14.7.6).